 Friday, March 22, 2019

-The Weekly Writer's Voice is a new reading series sponsored by WDVX-FM, held Fridays at noon at Visit Knoxville on the Blue Plate Special stage.
+WordStream: The Weekly Writer's Voice is a reading/performance series sponsored by WDVX-FM, held Fridays at noon at Visit Knoxville on the Blue Plate Special stage.

-The series, coordinated by Linda Parsons and Stellasue Lee, will feature poetry, fiction, spoken word, play excerpts, and sometimes music.
-A podcast will shine a light on our literary gems near and far.
-(The Friday Blue Plate Special is moving to Barley's for an extended show (90 minutes) and larger space, called The Big Plate.)
+The series, coordinated by Linda Parsons and Stellasue Lee, features poetry, fiction, spoken word, play excerpts, and sometimes music.
+The podcast shines a light on our literary gems near and far.

 Marilyn Kallet: Spring Poetry Events

 *March 22, noon: Poetry reading for WDVX, inaugural show for the new series.
 Visit Knoxville, 301 South Gay Street, Knoxville.

 *March 22 and 23, 7 p.m.: Discussion leader with Dawnie Steadman, Regal Cinemas, premiere of “To Dust,” featuring Matthew Broderick, set at the Body Farm.

 March 28, 4 p.m., Poetry workshop, ETSU, hosted by Jesse Graves.
 GRAVESJ@mail.etsu.edu

 *March 28, 6 p.m., Poetry reading and workshop, “Writing Praise Poems in Troubled Times,” Johnson City Public Library.
 100 West Millard Street, Johnson City.

 *April 4, 7 p.m.
 Poetry reading with Donna Doyle, Knoxville Writers’ Guild.
 Central United Methodist Church, 201 Third Avenue, Knoxville.